Diagnosing Sleep Apnea in Children

 A visual examination of the nasal passages, performed with a special light, can reveal swelling or polyps, which may be caused by allergies.
 The doctor may also visually examine the throat to determine whether the tonsils are swollen.

-In addition, the doctor observes your child’s speech to see whether he or she speaks in a nasal tone or breathes through the mouth.
+In addition, the doctor listens to your child’s speech to determine whether it has a nasal tone or if your child breathes through the mouth.

 Sleep Study